 - Cognitive analytical therapy (CAT).
 This looks at past experiences and events to help you understand why you think, feel and behave the way you do now.
 Your therapist will then help you develop new tools to cope in a healthier way

 - Cognitive behavioural therapy (CBT).
 This focuses on identifying and changing the thoughts and beliefs that may trigger your anorexia.
 Your therapist will help you understand and change disordered thoughts such as ‘everyone thinks I am fat’.
 You may set homework and goals around challenging any unhealthy rules you have around food.

 Support for children and young people

 The ‘Maudsley Approach’ is a type of therapy to help children and young people with anorexia.
 It involves parents taking an active role in helping to get their child’s weight to a normal level, giving control of eating choices back to the child and then encouraging them to develop healthy independence.

 You may be offered antidepressants alongside self-help or therapy to manage other conditions such as depression, anxiety or obsessive-compulsive disorder (OCD).
 However, antidepressants shouldn’t be the only treatment you’re offered.

 Most people with anorexia won’t need to go to hospital.
 However, if your weight is very low, you may be admitted.
 Your treatment could involve counselling, group and family therapy, and working with a dietician and mental health team.

 Ways you can look after yourself

 It’s difficult to recover from an eating disorder on your own, but there are things you can try alongside treatment and support.
-Beat has lots of tips for recovery, and Mind has ideas for self-care including managing relapses, changing unhealthy routines and being careful online.
+Beat has many tips for recovery, and Mind has ideas for self-care, including managing relapses, changing unhealthy routines and being careful online.

 You may find that support groups are useful.
-It can be comforting to talk to others who have had the same feelings and experiences.
+It can be comforting to talk to others with the same feelings and experiences.
 You could join Beat’s online support group for people with anorexia.